mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Career Format
 Qualifi cation: Qualifi cation: What you need to roll to enter that career.
-Military careers use ‘ Enlistment’ as the description for this roll instead of qualifi cation.
+Military careers use ' Enlistment' as the description for this roll instead of qualifi cation.
 If you fail this check then you cannot enter your chosen career this term.
 You must either submit to the Draft (see opposite) or take the Drifter career for this term.
 You suffer a –